Haberdashers' Academies Trust South has teamed up with Harrison Catering to provide a nutritionally balanced meal that is exciting for our pupils.

 At least one portion of fruit and one portion of vegetables.

-A carbohydrate food such as wholemeal or granary bread, pasta, potato salad.
+A carbohydrate food such as wholemeal or granary bread, pasta, potato salad or rice.

 Dairy food such as milk, cheese, yogurt or custard.

 Meat, fish or other source of protein.